nativewind/nativewind/apps/website/src/pages/v4/announcement.md

 ### Improved compilation

-NativeWind v4 resolves the majority of caching issues! **This includes hot reloading when you make change to your `tailwind.config.js` theme!**.
-This is a huge improvement over v2, which required you to restart the bundler, often without a cache, to see theme changes.
+NativeWind v4 improves hot-reloading, **including hot reloading when you make change to your `tailwind.config.js` theme!**.
 This greatly improves the development experience and allows you to quickly iterate on designs made with NativeWind.

 Additionally, the style compiler has be rewritten using [lightningcss](https://lightningcss.dev/) and should be significantly faster than v2.